redis-stack/redis-stack-docs/docs/stack/get-started/om-clients/stack-dotnet.md

 ## Configure the app

-Add a `"REDIS_CONNECTION_STRING" field to your `appsettings.json` file to configure the application.
+Add a `REDIS_CONNECTION_STRING` field to your `appsettings.json` file to configure the application.
 Set that connection string to be the URI of your Redis instance.
 If using the docker command mentioned earlier, your connection string will be `redis://localhost:6379`.

+### Connection string specification

+The full `REDIS_CONNECTION_STRING` is formatted as follows: `redis://username:password@host:port/`.
+If your specific connection requires a password, but not a username, be sure to include the colon preceding the password.
+Otherwise, the library will throw an error.
+For example, `redis://:password@example.com:6379/`.

 ## Create the model